OCA/management-system/mgmtsystem_manual/README.rst

 Management System - Manual
 ==========================

-This module adds a menu item "Manual" and is a dependency of:
+This module adds a menu item "Documentation" and is a dependency of:

 * document_page_environment_manual
 * document_page_health_safety_manual
 * mgmtsystem_quality.

 Installation
 ============

-Makes the Management System Manual available from where we can add templates document
+No installation required.

 Configuration
 =============

-No configuration required
+No configuration required.

 Usage
 =====